jiwoongjeon89/configure-ad2/README.md

 - Step 1: Install Active Directory
 - Step 2: Create a Domain Admin user within the domain
 - Step 3: Join Client-1 to your domain (mydomain.com)
-- Step 4: Setup Remote Desktop for non-administrative users on Client-1
-- Step 5: Create additional users and attempt to log into Client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>